icewolfz/jiMUD/docs/mapper.md

 - `Notes` custom notes you may want to add about the selected room

 ### Details

 Details are settings for a room that describe what the room has or what the npc offers as services

 #### Room

 - `Dock` The room can dock ships
 - `Pier` The room can be fished from
 - `Bank` The room is a bank
 - `WaterSource` The room has a water source to drink, wash, or fill bottles from

 #### NPC

 - `None` The room has no NPC's that offer services
 - `Shop` The room contains an NPC that sells or buys items
 - `Hospital` The room contains a cleric that offers healing services
 - `Bar` The room has an NPC that sells drinks
 - `Restaurant` The room has an NPC that sells food
 - `Trainer` The room has an NPC trainer

 ### Location

-The x,y,z,zone are generated when a room is first added to the map based on the room that was linked.
+The x, y, z, zone are generated when a room is first added to the map based on the room that was linked.

 - `X` The room's x coordinate
 - `Y` The room's y coordinate
 - `Z` The room's z coordinate